 We aim to provide a firm foundation of basic skills alongside encouraging an investigative approach.
 From this we would hope to develop the skills of: -

-The school covers the whole age range from 5 to16 years; therefore all four Key Stages of the National Curriculum are followed.
 All work is based on National Curriculum programmes of Study and Attainment Targets.

 At Key Stage 3 work is through the interactive scheme of work and supported by text books and worksheets which allow for differentiation.